New Chicago Chamber Orchestra

 New Arts Jazztet

-The New Arts Jazztet has long been regarded as southern Illinois' premier jazz group, regularly presenting a select repertoire—engaging original works as well as choice standards—forged in the energy of hard bop and the eclecticism of contemporary jazz.
-With its hip, approachable character and sound, the cross-generational group—saxophone, trumpet, piano, bass and drums—convincingly helps to sustain jazz into the 21st Century.
+The New Arts Jazztet has long been regarded as southern Illinois' premier jazz group, regularly presenting a select repertoire—engaging original works as well as choice standards—forged in the energy of neo bop and the eclecticism of contemporary jazz.
+With its hip, approachable character and sound, the cross-generational group—saxophone, trumpet, guitar, bass, and drums—convincingly helps to sustain jazz in the 21st Century.

-Arkadia (a caldera productions, 2014), the latest release by NAJ bassist, Phil Brown, features the New Arts Jazztet.
+Arkadia (a caldera productions, 2014), the most recent release by NAJ bassist, Phil Brown, features the New Arts Jazztet, and broke into the national top 50 jazz albums for radio airplay in early 2015.
 The group also enjoyed nationwide radio airplay and attention on Brown's previous recording, Bright Side (a caldera productions, 2009).
-And the New Arts Jazztet, along with the duo, FourOnSix, was featured as well on Brown's Darkness Into Light (a caldera productions, 2006).
+And the New Arts Jazztet, along with the duo, FourOnSix, was featured on Brown's Darkness Into Light (a caldera productions, 2006).

-The NAJ is in residence at Southern Illinois University, where all but two of its members are School of Music faculty.
-Its current line-up is Dick Kelley, reeds; Bob Allison, trumpet/flugelhorn; Mel Goot, piano; Phil Brown, bass; and Jimmy Beers, drums/percussion.
-Annually, for one week in June, New Arts Jazztet members staff a jazz improvisation camp at SIU.
+The NAJ is in residence at Southern Illinois University, where all but one of its members are School of Music faculty.
+Its current line-up is Dick Kelley, reeds; Bob Allison, trumpet/flugelhorn; Isaac Lausell, guitars; Phil Brown, bass; and Jimmy Beers, drums/percussion.
 Each fall, the group presents a formal concert of standards, and each spring, a formal concert of original music.
 The NAJ is also a headline ensemble at the Southern Illinois Music Festival each summer.